wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 ## Token exchange

 Choreo supports the token exchange grant type.
 This grant type allows the client to obtain a Choreo access token by providing a JWT issued by an external IdP.
 The token exchange grant type uses the protocol defined in the [OAuth 2.0 token exchange specification](https://datatracker.ietf.org/doc/html/rfc8693).
-The OAuth 2.0 token exchange specification describes how to request and obtain security tokens from OAuth 2.0 authorization servers.
+The OAuth 2.0 token exchange specification describes how you can request and obtain security tokens from OAuth 2.0 authorization servers.
 The following diagram depicts the token exchange flow in Choreo:

 ![Token exchange flow](../../assets/img/apis/advanced-topics/external-identity-providers/token-exchange-flow.png){.cInlineImage-full}